hp310780/find-duplicate-files/README.md

 ## Test Data

 The test data provided takes the following form -
-* tests/test_data/TestFindDuplicateFilesByHash: 3 .txt files of equal size (29 bytes).
+* tests/test_data/TestFindDuplicateFilesByHash: 5 .txt files of equal size (29 bytes).
 1.txt and 3.txt are the same content.
+4.txt and 5.txt are the same content.
 2.txt is different contents (but the same size).
 Used to verify the find_duplicate_files.find_duplicate_files_by_hash function.
 * tests/test_data/TestGenerateHash/1.txt: 1 .txt file with which to compare the outcome of find_duplicate_files.generate_hash to.

 ## Performance